qzheng75/qzheng75.github.io/_posts/projects/2025-11-04-Vocab-Learning.md

 - **Full Control**: Your vocabulary data stays on your device.
 No cloud services, no data sharing, no privacy concerns.

-- **German Language Focus**: Specifically designed with German vocabulary in mind, supporting proper word forms and grammatical notations.
+- **Customized Language Forms**: You can add additional notations (e.g. verb conjugation/plural form changes in some languages, preposition for verbs, etc.) flexibly to each word.

 ---

 ## Getting Started: Access a Clean Workbook

-If you'd like to start fresh with an empty workbook (without any sample vocabulary), you can download a clean version here:
+If you'd like to start fresh with an empty workbook (without any sample vocabulary), you can download a clean version [here](https://drive.google.com/file/d/1Moo9CRmupokWSomxsicwW7k9pdU44Y6Q/view?usp=drive_link).

-**[Download Clean Workbook Template - LINK PLACEHOLDER]**

 Simply download the file, enable macros when prompted, and you're ready to begin building your personalized vocabulary list.